agony-unleashed/agony-unleashed.github.io/about/index.md

 We operate in nullsec and consider lowsec an uninteresting distraction.
 In nullsec on the other hand, we will shoot at anyone who is not in Agony (or in an Agony gang), or one of our allies.
-If you're in nullsec, you choose to be there and accept that you will be shot at.
+If you’re in nullsec, you choose to be there and accept that you will be shot at.

 ### Do you accept contracts from other corporations or alliances?
 Are you mercenaries for hire?

-We have accepted mercenary contracts in the past, but it's a rare occurrence.
+We have accepted mercenary contracts in the past, but it’s a rare occurrence.
-If you're interested, contact {{ site.data.text.ceo.name }}.
+If you’re interested, contact {{ site.data.text.ceo.name }}.

 ### Do you hold space or intend to?

 Agony does not artificially limit what we do.

-While Agony has held Sov in the past, the current sovereignty mechanics and landscape doesn't mesh well with a small-gang PVP Alliance that doesn't want permanent blues.
+While Agony has held Sov in the past, the current sovereignty mechanics and landscape doesn’t mesh well with a small-gang PVP Alliance that doesn’t want permanent blues.

 We do not currently hold space, nor do we plan to in the near future.